What "Volume Crashed" Means at the Linux Level

 - 3.On Btrfs, file carving with photorec is less effective because COW scatters file extents across the device.
 Large files are often fragmented in ways that photorec cannot reconstruct.

 Image first, scan second.
-Running recovery tools directly on a degraded array can trigger additional reads that stress failing drives, cause the kernel to issue TRIM commands on SSD-based arrays, or provoke mdadm to attempt resync operations.
+Running recovery tools directly on a degraded array can trigger additional reads that stress failing drives, cause rapid mechanical degradation of weak read/write heads, or provoke mdadm to attempt resync operations.
 For irreplaceable data, create write-blocked images of every drive using ddrescue before running photorec, testdisk, or any other scanning tool.
 Work from the images, not the source drives.

 Example: An admin runs photorec directly on /dev/md0 of a crashed 4-drive SHR array.
 The scan issues sequential reads across all surviving drives.
 Drive 2, which was already reporting SMART warnings, develops additional bad sectors under the sustained read load. mdadm kicks drive 2 from the array entirely.
 What was a single-drive degraded failure is now a double-drive failure.